 Evaluate major factors to mitigate risk

 Supply chain risk for data mining software developers is low, meaning that buyers face little risk of sudden input price spikes or service interruptions.
-Labor as a share of revenue, the main input cost in software development, has been in a steady state of growth due to high competition among...
+Moreover, vendors do not depend on many critical inputs to maintain the data mining software.
+The few physical inputs required include servers and other computing hardware....
 Subscribe to learn more.